ferencberes/twittertennis/README.md

 **Preprocessed file content:**

-After data preprocessing you will the the following files in your folder:
+After data preprocessing you will find the following files in your specified folder:

 - `edges.csv` : edge stream of Twitter mentions.
 The timestamp in the first column in followed by the source and target node identifiers.
-- `id2account.csv` : mapping from integer identifiers to Twitter accounts
 - `label_*.csv` : list of relevant node identifiers for each day
 - `summary.json` : parameters set for `TennisDataHandler` during data preparation

-See more examples and information about the data in this [notebook](./examples/FirstLook.ipynb).
+See more examples in this [notebook](./examples/FirstLook.ipynb).

 # Related research